excroll/Binance-Futures-Indicator-Trading-Bot/README.md

 <b> <font color="red" size="24">Change the leverage on BINANCE Futures to x1!!!!</font> </b>

 <b>Attention!
-This bot is not finalized and not configured until the final, so be careful when trading on the stock exchange, I am not responsible for your possible financial losses. </b>
+This bot is not finalized and not configured until the final, so be careful when trading on the stock exchange, I am not responsible for your possible financial losses. </b><br />

+This project was created in Visual Studio 2022, DotNet-6.0

+Press debug to run the script

+**Indicators data was tested on Binance spot Tradingview terminal**

+The libraries used for the example where:
+**Binance.Net-8.0.0 -JKorf, CryptoExchange.Net-5.0.0 -JKorf**

+Install if needed the necessary dependencies before testing from NuGet